landoskape/vrAnalysis/docs/installation.md

 ## Next Steps

-After installation, check out the [Quickstart Guide](quickstart.md) to begin using vrAnalysis2.
+After installation, check out the [Quickstart Guide](quickstart.md) to begin using vrAnalysis.